fk1018/can_messenger/README.md

 - **Receive CAN Messages**: Continuously listen for messages on a CAN interface.
 - **Filtering**: Optional ID filters for incoming messages (single ID, range, or array).
 - **Logging**: Logs errors and events for debugging/troubleshooting.
+- **DBC Parsing**: Parse DBC files to encode messages by name and decode incoming frames.

 ## Development